Recommended Monthly Maintenance

 A month can go by in a blink of an eye.
 There are, however, some key things to remind yourself to check on your car on a monthly basis to insure nothing has changed.

 1. Tire and Inflation Condition

 Flat tires can happen at any time and you will be glad you spotted low tread or pressure in your monthly maintenance.
 Check the pressure of all tires, including the spare, monthly.
 Check the tread for uneven or irregular wear and cuts or bruises along the sidewalls.
 Inflate tires and maintain at recommended pressure.
 Replace tires if worn or damaged.
 Maintaining your tire inflation and condition helps with traction on the road and even gas mileage.

 Lights are an important part of your vehicle and safety.
 Not only does your lighting help you see in dark or rainy situations, but it helps other drivers around be aware of your vehicle on the road.
+What’s even more inconvenient is a burned out bulb, like a turn signal, brake light, or tail light leaves you suspect for a law enforcement pull-over.
+Even if a warning is issued instead of a citation, it costs you time.
 Replace bulb immediately if light is out.
 Check fuses first.
-Need to adjust your headlights?
-We've got a guide for that.
+Check out or guide if you need to adjust your headlights.

 Car Care Council’s Service Interval Schedule*

 AutoZone is pleased to offer the Car Care Council’s Service Interval Schedule.

 Right to Repair Act

 Make sure you have access to the most affordable and convenient vehicle repair tools and information.

 For more information on the Right To Repair Act, visit Automotive Aftermarket Industry Association website.